Joint adventurous activities with Girlguiding

 Where an adult from one organisation is volunteering to deliver activities for members of the other organisation this is not a joint activity and that adult must follow the rules and procedures of the organisation the young people are from.

-The information contained on this page is for use by leaders in both organisations when youth members of both Girlguiding and The Scouts take part in activities together (as defined in Policy, Organisation and Rules (POR) 9.9).
+The information contained on this page is for use by volunteers in both organisations when youth members of both Girlguiding and The Scouts take part in activities together (as defined in Policy, Organisation and Rules (POR) 9.9).

 Introduction